ElementsProject/lightning/doc/MAKING-RELEASES.md

 ### Releasing -rc1

-1. Merge the PR above.
+1. Merge the above PR.
-2. Tag it `git pull && git tag -s v<VERSION>rc1 && git push --tags`
+2. Tag it `git pull && git tag -s v<VERSION>rc1`.
+Note that you should get a prompt to give this tag a 'message'.
+Make sure you fill this in.
+3. Confirm that the tag will show up for builds with `git describe`
+4. Push the tag to remote `git push --tags`.
 3. Update the /topic on #c-lightning on Freenode.
 4. Prepare draft release notes (see devtools/credit), and share with team for editing.
 5. Upgrade your personal nodes to the rc1, to help testing.